Aiven-Open/klaw-docs/docs/docs/HowTo/notifications/email-notification.md

 The Superadmin can access all the email templates through the navigation bar by going to Dashboard -\> Settings.
-Within settings all email templates are prefixed with `klaw.mail` and is suffixed by the notificationtype and `.content` These templates can be modified to suit local languages, allowing for the rewording of emails and including any additional information.
+Within settings all email templates are prefixed with `klaw.mail` and are suffixed by the notificationtype and `.content` These templates can be modified to suit local languages, allowing for the rewording of emails and including any additional information.